gdad-s-river/create-twitter-thread/README.md

 # create-twitter-thread

-Put in a long string (a long tweet with > 280 characters) and it will break it down for you in multiple chunks (each individual tweet < 280 characters) array, so you can do anything with it for example [create a twitter thread in one go using twitter API](https://github.com/sindresorhus/refined-twitter/issues/120)
+Put in a long string (a long tweet with > 280 characters) and it will break it down for you in multiple chunks (each individual tweet < 280 characters) array, so you can do anything with it, primarily create a twitter thread in one go using twitter API ([like twitter's native tweet thread functionality](https://github.com/sindresorhus/refined-twitter/issues/120))

+---

 ## API

-### createTwitterThreadMessages(messageString, navMessage[optional][default: "👇"])
+### const tweetsArray = createTwitterThreadMessages(messageString, navMessage[optional][default: "👇"])

 #### message